Increased Deferral Limits for 2019

 - The biggest impact you can make on your account is NOT by choosing the “hottest fund.”
 It’s by deferring more into your account.

-The Internal Revenue Service recently announced employee annual deferral limits for 2017 will remain the same as 2016.
+The Internal Revenue Service recently announced employee annual deferral limits for 2019 will increase.
 Each year, the IRS sets limits on the amount of wages that you can defer.
 These limits are tied to inflation statistics, which are recalculated each fall for the following calendar year.